-- the importance of reporting and storing data - why animals are often used in scientific research Apply...
+- the importance of reporting and storing data - the ethical guidelines that apply to research with humans or other species Apply...

-• the ethical principles of scientific research to examples Analyze... • the role of using deception in psychological research 96.
+• the ethical principles of scientific research to examples Analyze...

+• the role of using deception in psychological research 96.
 The Tuskegee Syphilis Study is often cited as an example of: A) unethical research on animals.